General – Frequently Asked Questions

 Q: I’m interested in becoming a Practitioner.
 How do I get started?

-A: If living in the U.S. you will want to choose a school accredited by or in candidacy with the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+If living in the U.S. you will want to choose a school accredited by or in candidacy with the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 You can find the list of ACAOM accredited schools at www.acaom.org.
-Only U.S. graduates from an ACAOM accredited school are eligible for NCCAOM certification.
+U.S. graduates from an ACAOM accredited school only are eligible for NCCAOM certification.

 Investigating State Licensing requirements will also be an important step to deciding your future in the AOM profession.
 Currently, 43 states plus the District of Columbia require NCCAOM exams or certification as a prerequisite to licensure.
 For additional information regarding state licensure requirements, please go to State Regulatory Affairs on the NCCAOM website.